 • Attach one or more files to an email message.

-• Save a file to your local computer, locate the file, open it, edit it, and save it.
+• Save a file to your local computer by locating it, opening it, editing it, and saving it.

 • Create a new folder. locate it, and save files in it.